 • EHRMAN: Apologized.

 • CARRIER: Ehrman falsely claims in his book that there are no hyper-specialized historians of ancient Christianity who doubt the historicity of Jesus.
-So I named one: Arthur Droge.
+So I named one: Arthur Droge, a sitting professor of early Christianity at USCD.

-(And of those who do not meet Ehrman’s irrationally specific criteria but who are certainly qualified, we can now add Kurt Noll–as I note in my review of Is This Not the Carpenter.
-Combined with myself, Robert Price, and Thomas Thompson, that is a handful of well-qualified scholars who are on record doubting the historicity of Jesus.
-And there are no doubt many others who simply haven’t gone on the record.)
+And of those who do not meet Ehrman’s irrationally specific criteria but who are certainly qualified, we can now add Kurt Noll, a sitting professor of religion at Brandon University (as I already noted in my review of Is This Not the Carpenter) and Thomas Brodie, a retired professor of biblical studies (as I noted elsewhere).
+Combined with myself (Richard Carrier) and Robert Price, as fully qualified independent scholars, and Thomas Thompson, a retired professor of some renown, that is more than a handful of well-qualified scholars, all with doctorates in a relevant field, who are on record doubting the historicity of Jesus.
+And most recently, Hector Avalos, a sitting professor of religion at Iowa State University, has declared his agnosticism about historicity as well.
+That makes seven fully qualified experts on the record, three of them sitting professors, plus two retired professors, and two independent scholars with full credentials.
+And there are no doubt many others who simply haven’t gone on the record.
+We also have sympathizers among mainstream experts who nevertheless endorse historicity but acknowledge we have a respectable point, like Philip Davies.

 • EHRMAN: No reply.